Making Their Best Move

 A team of LAS students is beating expectations in chess—again.

-The team of four LAS students will play in the President’s Cup in Manhattan in April, after they placed third at the Pan American Intercollegiate Team Chess Championship in December.
+The team of four LAS students played in the President’s Cup in Manhattan in April, after they placed third at the Pan American Intercollegiate Team Chess Championship in December.
 They did so by upsetting teams from Texas Tech, Columbia University, and Lindenwood University, all with ratings of 200 or more points higher than the Illini.

-“It’s the team chemistry that we have,” says Michael Auger, a junior in communication and team president, in explaining the victories that have intrigued the chess world (the moves of one team member, Eric Rosen, at the Pan American tournament were published in the New York Times).
+“It’s the team chemistry that we have,” says Michael Auger, junior in communication and team president, in explaining the victories that have intrigued the chess world (the moves of one team member, Eric Rosen, at the Pan American tournament were published in the New York Times).
 “We’re very much playing as a team.
 And I think we all care a lot, and I think that’s really big for us.”

 “Being mad for that, I decided to go to chess club and try to find out all the good players in the club,” Luo recalls.
 He’s been playing with them ever since.

 Contrary to the others, Akshay Indusekar, a junior in economics from Naperville, Ill., was no child champion—he didn’t even play chess competitively until he was a sophomore in high school, when he tried out for his high school’s chess club out of curiosity.
 He made the eight-person team, but he was the weakest member.